jimm/seamaster/README.md

 # To Do

-Simple play mode: show song title, patches, and notes.
+Simple play display mode: show song title, patches, and notes.

 Remove casts wherever Lists are used.